daarnolducsd/ep5book/docs/04-week4.md

 y=mx+b
 $$

 Where $m$ is the slope and $b$ is the intercept.
-For example, there is a linear relationship between degress in Celsius (C) and degrees in Fahrenheit (F)
+For example, there is a linear relationship between degrees in Celsius (C) and degrees in Fahrenheit (F)

 $$
 F= 1.8 \cdot C + 32